Skip to main content

 toolHash = SHA-256( JSON.stringify( {

-namespace, version, route: { name, method, path, parameters, output },
+namespace, version, tool: { name, method, path, parameters, output },

 sharedListRefs: [ { ref, version } ]